-- Reimann Integral: Definition and existence of the definite integral; Darboux sums; Upper and low sums; Mean Value theorems; Reimann integral as a function of the upper limit; The Dirichlet function. - Measurable Sets on a Line: Open and Closed Sets, Intuitive meaning of Lebesgue measure; Sets of Measure Zero; Compact Sets, Heine-Borel Theorem. - Lebesgue Integral: Step functions on an Interval, the integral of the step function; properties; upper functions on the interval; Lebesgue integrable functions on the interval; properties, Lebesgue integral on a set of measure zero; connection with Riemann integration; integral of the Dirichlet function. - Monotone and Dominated Convergence Theorems: Monotone convergence theorem for step functions, for upper functions and for Lebesgue integrable functions on the interval, Lebesgue's Theorem, consequences of Lebesgue's Theorem.
+- Reimann Integral: Definition and existence of the definite integral; Darboux sums; Upper and low sums; Mean Value theorems; Reimann integral as a function of the upper limit; The Dirichlet function. - Measurable Sets on a Line: Open and Closed Sets, Intuitive meaning of Lebesgue measure; Sets of Measure Zero; Compact Sets, Heine-Borel Theorem. - Lebesgue Integral: Step functions on an Interval, the integral of the step function; properties; upper functions on the interval; Lebesgue integrable functions on the interval; properties, Lebesgue integral on a set of measure zero; connection with Riemann integration; integral of the Dirichlet function. - 4.
+Monotone and Dominated Convergence Theorems: Monotone convergence theorem for step functions, for upper functions and for Lebesgue integrable functions on the interval, Lebesgue's Theorem, consequences of Lebesgue's Theorem.

-• Final Written Examination (2 hours) 60%
+1 In-course Test (10% each)

-• Course Work:
+2 Assignments

-1 In-course Test (10% each) 20%
+20%